dotnet/AspNetCore.Docs/aspnetcore/tutorials/publish-to-azure-webapp-using-vscode.md

 ## Publish to Azure App Service

-Leveraging the Azure App Service extension for Visual Studio code, follow the steps below to publish the website directly to the Azure App Service.
+Leveraging the Azure App Service extension for Visual Studio Code, follow the steps below to publish the website directly to the Azure App Service.

 ### If you're creating a new Web App